 Be smart, defer payment to Customs

-No requirement to pay cash on each Customs import entry.
-Instead, importers have an account with Customs and settle one month’s transactions with a single payment
+- No requirement to pay cash on each import entry.
+Instead, importers have an account with Customs and settle one month’s transactions with a single payment.

-All charges that are accounted for on Customs import entries can be deferred:
+- All charges on import entries can be deferred:

 - Customs Duty